Duff Wilson is an investigative reporter with Reuters in New York and previously with The New York Times and The Seattle Times

 He has also contributed to three journalism books, including the second-most-used university text, News Writing and Reporting for Today's Media (McGraw-Hill).

-Wilson joined The New York Times in June 2004 and was assigned to sports-related investigations.
+Wilson joined The New York Times in June 2004 to investigate sports issues.
 He has reported extensively on steroid scandals, including those involving Barry Bonds, Roger Clemens, Maurice Greene, Marion Jones and Trevor Graham.
 A 2008 investigation revealed a major steroid distributor's interaction with 12 athletes who won a combined 26 Olympic medals, including Maurice Greene.
 Wilson also exposed, with Pete Thamel, a system of high school diploma mills, resulting in NCAA reforms and State of Florida actions; uncovered false statements in biographical statements and a resume given Congress by the medical advisor to Major League Baseball; wrote, with John Eligon, about fraudulent medical examinations of boxers; disclosed ethics charges against the doctor leading a global "anti-aging" organization; and covered in depth the disproved sexual offense case against Duke University lacrosse players.

 Wilson had worked as an investigative projects reporter for The Seattle Times since 1989 and, before that, worked for the Seattle Post-Intelligencer and the Associated Press.
 He is a 1982 graduate of the Columbia University Graduate School of Journalism in New York.